ClinicalBrainLab/clinicalbrainlab.github.io/content/join/join_clic_postdoc5.md

 **From NTU:**  Director Professor Annabel Chen (Psychology), Deputy Director Asst Prof Victoria Leong (Psychology), Imaging Lead - Professor Balázs Gulyas (LKCMedicine), and Principal Investigators Professor David Hung (NIE), Asst Prof Bobby Cheon (Psychology) and Assoc Prof George Christopoulos (Nanyang Business School); supported by co-Investigator Dr Teo Chew Lee (NIE).

-The CLIC program is seeking **one full-time Research Fellow** to support research activities on neuroimaging, and training-related brain changes in adults.
+The CLIC program is seeking **one full-time Research Fellow or Research Engineer** to support research activities on neuroimaging, and training-related brain changes in adults.
 Given the highly inter-disciplinary nature of the project, the research fellow will be expected to take on opportunities for involvement in research activities related to human neuroimaging, language, infant cognition/learning and pedagogy.
 We anticipate the successful candidate to perform within a dynamic interdisciplinary research environment working collaboratively with project team members.
 This position will be focused on neuroimaging data collection and processing, and co-supervised by Professor John Suckling and Professor Balazs Gulyas with input from Professor Annabel Chen.

 ## Job Scope
 *	Preparation and implementation of MRI pulse sequences